mip-master/puzzles/README.md

 # Mip Master Fun Puzzles
-This is a collection of fun puzzles proposed to the Mip Master community and meant be solved with MIP.
+This is a collection of fun puzzles proposed to the Mip Master community and meant be solved using MIP.

-Although most of the puzzles proposed here can be solved with logic in traditional ways, our goal is to use MIP as a way to exercise our ability of solving challenging problems systematically.
+Although most of the puzzles proposed here can be solved with logic in traditional ways, our goal is to use MIP as a way to exercise our ability of solving challenging problems, which requires a systematic approach.

-We put effort into understanding the problem (which we have to do either way), then modeling the problem and implementing the model.
-Therefore, we do not try to solve the problem, we leave this task for the computer.
+We put effort into understanding the problem (which we have to do any ways), then modeling the problem and implementing the optimization model.
+We do not try to solve the problem, solving is a task for the computer.

-This mindset is crucial to solve industry problems, which we can think as solving puzzles but in a much bigger scale.
+This mindset is crucial to effectively solve real-world analytics problems, which is like solving puzzles but in much lager scale.
-You can certainly solve a 9X9 sudoku without a computer.
-Think how would you solve 81x81 sudoku!
+After all, you can certainly solve a 9X9-sudoku without a computer, but how about solving a 81x81-sudoku?

 ## #3 - Digits Tracking